W Idioms

 weigh one`s words

-welcome to do something
+welcome to (do something)

-- be free to do something
+- to be free to do something

 well and good